-You may recall my recipe for red fruit bavarois a few years ago, getting rather carried away on the sexy theme for Saint Valentine’s Day.
+You may recall my recipe for red fruit bavarois a few years ago for Saint Valentine's Day.
 Since then I have developed the recipe further.
-Normally French bavarois desserts are made using a crème bavaroise (a mixture of whipped cream, crème anglaise – a runny vanilla custard – and gelatine).
-In this recipe, it couldn’t be simpler: instead just add the gelatine to puréed fruit and add some thick, full-fat crème fraîche or thick double cream.
+Normally French bavarois desserts are made using a crème bavaroise (a mixture of whipped cream, crème anglaise - a runny vanilla custard - and gelatine).

-Using blueberries in this dessert makes the recipe even easier: there’s no need to eliminate any seeds through a sieve.
-As blueberry and lemon are a particularly good combination, inspiration came from Nikki Segnit’s The Flavour Thesaurus, by adding roasted coriander seeds.
+Using blueberries in this dessert makes the recipe even easier: there's no need to eliminate any seeds through a sieve.
+Moreover, blueberry and lemon are a good match.
+Inspiration came from Nikki Segnit's The Flavour Thesaurus, by adding roasted coriander seeds.

 I love how Nikki Segnit describes coriander seeds, and devotes two pages to its tempting combinations:

-Both lemon and lemon verbena macarons are a perfect accompaniment to this Blueberry Lemon Bavarois dessert, too (see respective recipes in Mad About Macarons and Teatime in Paris.)
+- Both lemon and lemon verbena macarons are a perfect accompaniment to this dessert, too (see recipes in Mad About Macarons and Teatime in Paris);

-Serve with blueberries soaked in Crème de Cassis liqueur or Limoncello (Christina Conte has a lovely homemade quick Limoncello recipe at ChristinasCucina)
+- Serve with blueberries soaked in Crème de Cassis liqueur.
+Or with Limoncello (Christina Conte has a lovely homemade quick Limoncello recipe at ChristinasCucina);

 French Blueberry Lemon Bavarois (Gluten Free)